sanskrit-coders/vedavaapi_py_api/README.md

 * Separate client and server logic.
   * Avoid setting variables using flask templates.
 The js code should get data by making AJAX calls to the server.
   * In fact, one should be able to write (totally separate) pure html/ js code which will communicate with the server only using AJAX calls.
 * Respect the code structure.
   * JS, python, html template code for different apps are in different directories.
+  * Separate out content in different languages (css, py, js, html) to the maximum extant possible.
+    * In particular putting the js code in a separate js file (instead of just putting it directly in the html file) greatly aids debugging on Chrome.
 * While designing REST API:
   * Read up and follow the best practices.
 When in doubt, discuss.